Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

 <a name="mediapacket_colorspace"></a>
 ## Converting Media Packet Color Space

-To convert an image from one color space of a media packet to another:
+To convert one color space of a media packet to another:

 1. Create a transformation handle using `image_util_transform_create()`: